iotaledger/bee/.github/CONTRIBUTING.md

 - Code must compile and pass our [continuous integration tests](.github/workflows)

-- To be compatible with the guidelines of the Eclipse foundation, all code is to be licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0), which has to be referenced in every crate of the workspace by copying [`./LICENSE`] to its top level directory.
-For Rust crates, every `Cargo.toml` has to contained the line `license = "Apache-2.0"`
+- To be compatible with the guidelines of the Eclipse foundation, all code must be licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+This license must be referenced in every crate of the workspace (add [`./LICENSE`] to the crate's top level directory).
+For Rust crates, every `Cargo.toml` must contain the line `license = "Apache-2.0"`.

 ### Submitting a pull request